Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Leptogenesis

 Next, we consider the gravitational effects on the reheating temperature.
-For example, the inflaton $\Psi_0$ with a non-zero VEV can also decay into the visible sector through the SUGRA effects\,\cite{Endo:2007sz}.
-Then the reheating can be induced by the inflaton decay through non-renormalizable interactions.
+The inflaton $\Psi_0$ and waterfall field $\tilde{\Psi}$ with non-zero VEVs can also decay into the visible sector through the SUGRA effects\,\cite{Endo:2007sz}.
+Then the reheating can be induced by the inflaton and waterfall fields decay through non-renormalizable interactions.
 The relevant interactions for the matter-fermion production are provided in the Einstein frame as\,\cite{wbg}